trailblazer/trailblazer/README.md

 ## Documentation

-* **The current version is Trailblazer 2.1.** We have [comprehensive API documenation](https://trailblazer.to/2.1/docs/trailblazer.html) ready for you.
+* **The current version is Trailblazer 2.1.** We do have [comprehensive API documenation](https://trailblazer.to/2.1/docs/trailblazer.html) ready for you.
 If you're new to TRB start with our [LEARN page](https://trailblazer.to/2.1/learn.html).
 * A migration guide from 2.0 can be found [on our website](https://trailblazer.to/2.1/docs/trailblazer.html#trailblazer-2-1-migration).
 * The [1.x documentation is here](http://trailblazer.to/gems/operation/1.1/).

 Make sure to check out the new beginner's guide to learning Trailblazer.
-The brand-new book discusses all aspects in a step-wise approach you need to understand Trailblazer's mechanics and design ideas.
+The [brand-new book](https://leanpub.com/buildalib) discusses all aspects in a step-wise approach you need to understand Trailblazer's mechanics and design ideas.

 <a href="https://leanpub.com/buildalib"><img src="https://trailblazer.to/images/2.1/buildalib-cover.png"></a>